marcoparello/CTF-Writeups/BCACTF-5/foren/Chalkboard-Gag.md

 ![](../images/chalkboard-gag-part-3.png)

-So I used grep -v:
+So I used `grep -v "I WILL NOT BE SNEAKY" chalkboardgag.txt`.
+The `-v` flag tells `grep` to return what doesn't match, which is useful for finding small differences in a massive wall of text like the one shown in this challenge:

 ![](../images/chalkboard-gag-part-4.png)

-Theres the flag.
-Now lets manually extract it:
+Now I just have to clean it up a bit:

 ![](../images/chalkboard-gag-part-5.png)